directtt/directtt/README.md

  - 👋 Hi, I’m @directtt
 - 👀 I’m interested in Data Science, Machine Learning, Python programming
 - 🎓 I'm currently studying BE Computer Science & graduated from BSc Mathematics
-- 👨‍💻 I’m currently working as Intern Data Scientist at @Capgemini in Poznań, Poland
+- 👨‍💻 I’m currently working as Data Scientist at @Capgemini in Poznań, Poland

 <!---
 directtt/directtt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.